 Fereshteh Esfandiari was an experienced announcer of the PMOI’s Voice of Mojahed Radio.

-On the night of February 21, 1996, Zahra Rajabi who had travelled to Turkey to attend to the situation of Iranian refugees in that country was assassinated in Istanbul by the Iranian regime’s terrorist diplomats and three other terrorists directly sent by the Intelligence Ministry in Tehran to carry out this mission according to a plan approved by the regime’s Supreme Security Council.
+On the night of February 21, 1996, Zahra Rajabi, who had traveled to Turkey to attend to the situation of Iranian refugees in that country, was assassinated in Istanbul by the Iranian regime’s terrorist diplomats and three other terrorists directly sent by the Intelligence Ministry in Tehran to carry out this mission according to a plan approved by the regime’s Supreme Security Council.

 Zahra Rajabi was in charge of refugee affairs in the National Council of Resistance of Iran.
 She was a member of the PMOI’s Leadership Council.
 She had studied at Tehran’s Melli University and graduated in Architectural Engineering.
 During her time in college, she became one of the leaders of the student movement in Tehran.

 Zahra Rajabi was one of the most prominent women victimized by the terrorism of the regime’s agents in Turkey.

 Pouran Najafi and five other PMOI members were killed in the first missile attack on Camp Liberty on February 9, 2013.
 Camp Liberty accommodated some 3,000 members of the PMOI who were protected persons under the Fourth Geneva Convention.

 Born in 1960 in Rasht, Pouran Najafi had a daughter and a son.
 She had spent five years in the clerical regime’s jails as a political prisoner and had written a book about her experiences and what she had witnessed in prison.